“Never know what Saturn has

 The tautological sniping and rancor seemed as out of place today as this dead poets society’s heavily layered clothes.
 Two idle housepainters hunched over the table nearest Mecca’s doors: a paintball in latex-flecked coveralls continued beseeching his colleague in the primer-coated hooded sweatshirt.
 While Paulen seemed momentarily distracted by the bull session, not to mention Mork’s manic riffing with some S.F.P.D. uniforms over at the cop stand, I was getting dizzy, somewhat retroactively so, what with all the recidivist bombast and invective.
 Or maybe it was doc’s contentious attitude in Mecca’s, or the peripheral sight of the old Elite Café over across Fillmore.

-“Never can tell,” I dodged.
+“Hard to tell,” I dodged.
 “Lotta these guys are just a payday away…”

-“Well, then don’t believe me, asshole,” snapped the coveralled painter, “maybe I am a little crazy.
+“Then don’t believe me, asshole,” snapped the coveralled painter, “maybe I am a little crazy.
 But on my meds, I’m goddamn righteous.”

 “Well, I see that at least the ol’ Elite hasn’t changed much over there,” Paulen peered past the crowd, catching sight of Dennis Quaid’s private party being ushered into a bustling wood-paneled bistro, frozen in Hammett/Bogart time.
 “Although I remember it better as the Asia Grill.”

 “Sorry to say,” shuddering at the sight of its dark, discretely den-like booths, “so do I…”